getify/You-Dont-Know-JS/async & performance/apB.md

 } );
 ```

-The main differences between `ASQ#runner(..)` and `runAll(..)`:
+The main differences between `ASQ#runner(..)` and `runAll(..)` are as follows:

-1. Each generator (coroutine) is provided an argument we call `token`, which is the special value to `yield` when you want to explicitly transfer control to the next coroutine.
+* Each generator (coroutine) is provided an argument we call `token`, which is the special value to `yield` when you want to explicitly transfer control to the next coroutine.
-2. `token.messages` is an array that holds any messages passed in from the previous sequence step.
+* `token.messages` is an array that holds any messages passed in from the previous sequence step.
 It's also a data structure that you can use to share messages between coroutines.
-3. `yield`ing a promise (or sequence) value does not transfer control, but instead pauses the coroutine processing until that value is ready.
+* `yield`ing a promise (or sequence) value does not transfer control, but instead pauses the coroutine processing until that value is ready.
-4. The last `return`ed or `yield`ed value from the coroutine processing run will be forward passed to the next step in the sequence.
+* The last `return`ed or `yield`ed value from the coroutine processing run will be forward passed to the next step in the sequence.

-It's also easy to layer helpers on top of the base `ASQ#runner(..)` functionality to suit different use-cases.
+It's also easy to layer helpers on top of the base `ASQ#runner(..)` functionality to suit different uses.

 ### State Machines

 One example that may be familiar to many programmers is state machines.
 You can, with the help of a simple cosmetic utility, create an easy-to-express state machine processor.

 Let's imagine such a utility.
-We'll call it `state(..)`.
-You will pass it two arguments: a state value and a generator that handles that state. `state(..)` will do the dirty work of creating and returning an adapter generator to pass to `ASQ#runner(..)`.
+We'll call it `state(..)`, and will pass it two arguments: a state value and a generator that handles that state. `state(..)` will do the dirty work of creating and returning an adapter generator to pass to `ASQ#runner(..)`.

 Consider: